valk-lang/valk-legacy/docs/docs.md

 }
 ```

-Vali allocates these objects using `vali:mem:alloc` and you can use `vali:mem:free` to free these objects.
+Valk allocates these objects using `valk:mem:alloc` and you can use `valk:mem:free` to free these objects.
 But you are free to allocate / free these objects in your own way.

 ```rust
 let ob = my_alloc(sizeof(inline MyStruct))